-Inspection of the internal wall surfaces of the property was completed using an electronic moisture meter, where high readings were observed at full height.
+The inspection of the internal wall surfaces of the property was completed using an electronic moisture meter, where high readings were observed at full height.
 After consideration of the instrumental readings, soluble salt contamination, and other relevant factors, it was assessed that the elevations within the building were affected by dampness and the installation of a chemical damp proof course would need to be put into place.

 Lateral moisture penetration due to porous masonry was noted to the building generally, the moisture ingress was not in the form of free-flowing water.
-We, therefore, recommended a vertical physical barrier to be installed in the form of a cavity drainage membrane to the wall surface at full height.
+We, therefore, recommended a vertical physical barrier to be installed in the form of a cavity drainage membrane to the damp wall surface at full height.

 Water Absorption Test

 During our inspection of the property, our surveyor carried out a water absorption test to the front elevation and left-hand flank wall of the property.
 This test indicated that the external walls of the property were particularly absorbent and would benefit from an application of WeatherTek Masonry Protection Cream.
 When masonry becomes wet, its temperature drops and it becomes colder, and cold walls can mean colder buildings as energy/heat escapes much more readily.
-WeatherTek works by protecting your home from Penetrating Damp, increasing the thermal efficiency of your masonry by up to 29%, whilst allowing the masonry to breathe.
+WeatherTek works by providing treatment for rising damp, increasing the thermal efficiency of your masonry by up to 29%, whilst allowing the masonry to breathe.
 The application is designed to be applied to stable masonry with no outer decorative coating.

-Application of WeatherTek Masonry Protection Cream
+Masonry Protection Cream

 A period of up to two weeks was required to allow the newly pointed areas and rendered areas to cure before applying WeatherTek Masonry Protection Cream.
-Following this, our technicians applied one coat of WeatherTek Masonry Protection Cream to the external walls indicated, protecting the door and window areas as work proceeded.
-Also, of great benefit to the property owner, Weathertek Masonry Protection Cream carries a Timberwise 10 year guarantee, alleviating any concern should damp issues persist.
+Following this, our technicians applied one coat of masonry protection cream to the external walls indicated, protecting the door and window areas as work proceeded.
+Also, of great benefit to the property owner, masonry protection cream carries a Timberwise 10-year guarantee, alleviating any concern should damp issues persist.

-The membrane terminated below the surface of the solid floor into a purpose built drainage channel.
+The membrane terminated below the surface of the solid floor into a purpose-built drainage channel.
 The system was then fixed to the wall surface with sealed brick plugs.
 These plugs then became the fixing points for the battens to support a dry lining system.
 Additionally, the outlet for the drainage channel was connected to the external drainage already in place.
 The installed system now provides a dry internal surface, without the need for extensive damp proof hard renders.

-DriWise Damp Proofing System
+Damp Proofing System